thtieig/dynip_update/README.md

 ### What is this repository for? ###

 * Update your dynamic DNS provider (InternetBS / NO-IP.com / Cloudflare)
-* Version: 3.0
+* Version: 3.1

 ### How do I get set up? ###

 1. Installation:
 - `sudo cp dynip_update.conf.example /etc/dynip_update.conf`
-- Modify `/etc/dynip_update.conf` accordingly with your parameters
+- Modify `/etc/dynip_update.conf` accordingly with your parameters.
+Read carefully the comments.
+- `sudo chmod 600 /etc/dynip_update.conf`
 - `sudo cp dynip_update /usr/local/bin/dynip_update`
 - `sudo cp cron_dynip_update /etc/cron.d/dynip_update` if you'd like to run this in a cron.
 You can change the frequency (default every 5 minutes), editing this file.
 2. Dependencies: *curl, dig, sendmail*